 - Shiloh’s Steakhouse – People love the steaks and seafood and the great atmosphere.
 They also appreciate the family- friendly prices.
 Shiloh’s is located at 3665 S Washington Avenue in Titusville, across the NASA Parkway Bridge.

-- Dixie Crossroads – Here is a seafood restaurant with a southern flare.
-Famous for its corn fritters, Dixie Crossroads has a fun, interesting atmosphere you are sure to enjoy.
+- Dixie Crossroads – Here is a seafood restaurant with a southern flair.
+Famous for its corn fritters, Dixie Crossroads has a fun, relaxed atmosphere you are sure to enjoy.
 You may even catch some live entertainment in the Gazebo.
 You’ll find Dixie’s at 1475 Garden Street in Titusville.